evanapplegate/Sixteen-Square-Inches-of-Map--a-Cartography-Course-by-Evan-Applegate/map_course.md

 Bathymetry (underwater terrain) – If your map includes undersea terrain, use the GMRT map tool to download data.
 Pick the rectangle tool at the top > drag a rectangle for your area > “create grid file”, file format: geotiff, mask: unmasked, grid resolution: maximum > download grid.
 You can process this into contours or a hillshade in step ❸.
 Need something else?
 Time to start sifting the resources page down there ▼.

-❸ Design your map

-So now you have QGIS and GDAL installed, plus a folder full of geographic data.
-How do you turn that into a map?
-Someday you’ll get an end-to-end account (it’d take like 30,000 words and good screencasts) but for now you join the grand tradition of “follow a tutorial (check the resources pile at the bottom of this page ▼), ask your computer pals at The Spatial Community for help when you get stuck.”

 Reproject your data